UniversityHigh/uhsse.org/README.md

 # uhsse.org

 A redesign of www.uhsse.org.
 The old site was cluttered, hard to maintain, and ugly.
-This refresh aims to condense information all updating the design to be more user friendly and aesthetically pleasing.
+This refresh aims to condense information while updating the design to be more user friendly and aesthetically pleasing.

 ## Old Website